-- If a student is found using or possessing a non-prescribed medication without parent authorization, s/he will be brought to the school office and the parents will be contacted for authorization.
+- If a student is found using or possessing a non-prescribed medication without Physician authorization, s/he will be brought to the school office and the parents will be contacted for authorization.
 The medication will be confiscated until authorization is received. - Any student who distributes a medication of any kind to another student or is found to possess a medication other than the one authorized is in violation of the school's Code of Conduct and will be disciplined in accordance with the drug-use provision of the Code. - Before any prescribed medication or treatment may be administered to any student during school hours, the Board shall require the written prescription and instructions from the child's physician accompanied by the written authorization of the parent.
 Both must also authorize any self-medication by the student.
-Before any non-prescribed medication or treatment may be administered, the Board shall require the prior written consent of the parent along with a waiver of any liability of the District for the administration of the medication.
-The parent must also authorize any self-medication by his/her child.
+Before any non-prescribed medication or treatment may be administered, the Board shall require the prior written consent of the Physician along with a waiver of any liability of the District for the administration of the medication.
+The parent must also authorize any self-medication by his/her child. - -Please contact the main office to request a Medication Authorization Form.
+One form required per medication.